cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud.md

 ## Methodology Overview

 Cobalt assesses your selected cloud environment, as well as all internal and external components.
-We follow an industry standard methodology primarily based on:
+We follow an industry-standard methodology primarily based on:

 - Security best practices of specific cloud providers
 - OWASP standards for [Cloud Providers](https://owasp.org/www-pdf-archive/Cloud-Top10-Security-Risks.pdf) (PDF) and [Application Security Verification Standard (ASVS)](/getting-started/glossary/#application-security-verification-standard-asvs)